fhopeman/puresec-handler-signal/README.md

    a high value is given to the gpio pin.
 5. run the following command to start the microservice:
    `node src/app.js`
+   If you haven't configured your system to set gpio pins without root rights, you have to start the application with `sudo node src/app.js`.

    Following options are configurable via env properties:
 | Property    | Default                 |